bertronika/copris/release-tools/common05-variables.md

 ```
 Word count is $C_WC        (works normally)
-The sum is $C_WC words.    (fails - expects a variable named '$WC words.')
+The sum is $C_WC words.    (fails - expects a variable named '$C_WC words.')
 ```

 For reliable interpretation of variables, dedicate a whole line just for them, and make use of Markdown for mixing text and commands.

-Lastly, if your input text contains a variable-symbol-prefixed word and you don't want COPRIS to interpret it, escape it by prefixing it with another dollar symbols.
+Lastly, if your input text contains a variable-symbol-prefixed word and you don't want COPRIS to interpret it, escape it by prefixing it with another dollar symbol.

 ## The modeline